diegotorres03/web-components-repository/docs/step-by-step.md

 ## Section 1: Using our first components

 ### Activity 1: Add a flip card
-Create a simple `flip-card` and give it some size
+Create a simple `flip-card` and give it some size:
 ```html
   <style>
     .flip-card-container {